bdwilson/security-guidance/SecurityChecklist.md

 where you are coming from and provide that attacker with additional information about you - perhaps if you're running services from your network connection?
-One way around this without leveraging a paid VPN Provider might be to only open overly-suspecious links from a cell phone connected to the provider network (not on your home Wifi network).
+One way around this without leveraging a paid VPN Provider might be to only open overly-suspecious links from a mobile phone connected to the cellular provider network (not on your home Wifi network).

 The marketing budgets for VPN Providers is huge, so you will see lots of articles and recommendations